 Jennifer Bolande - Professor, New Genres

-Recent group exhibitions include Mixed Use Manhattan, Museo Nacional Centro de Arte, Reine Sofia, Madrid; Another Green World, Carriage Trade, New York; Influence, Anxiety and Gratitude, MIT List Visual Arts Center, Cambridge, MA; Living Inside the Grid, New Museum of Contemporary Art, New York; The Photogenic, Institute of Contemporary Art, Philadelphia; Private Investigations, Presentation House Gallery, Vancouver, BC; Insites, Whitney Museum of American Art; Trippy World, Baron/Boisanté Gallery, New York; The Anagrammatical Body, Kunsthaus Muerz, Muerzzuschlag, Austria; Deep Storage, Haus der Kunst, Munich; Nationalgalerie, Berlin; Kunstmuseum, Düsseldorf; PS1, New York; The Consortium, Dijon, France; The Readymade Boomerang, Eighth Biennale of Sydney, Australia; Status of Sculpture, Institute of Contemporary Arts, London; L’Espace Lyonnais d’Art Contemporain, Lyon; Lowen-Palais, Berlin.
+Group exhibitions include Skyscraper, Museum of Contemporary Art, Chicago; Mixed Use Manhattan, Museo Nacional Centro de Arte Reina Sofia, Madrid; The Pathos of Things, Carriage Trade, New York; Living Inside the Grid, New Museum of Contemporary Art, New York; The Photogenic, Institute of Contemporary Art, Philadelphia; Private Investigations, Presentation House Gallery, Vancouver, BC; Deep Storage, Haus der Kunst, Munich; Nationalgalerie, Berlin; Kunstmuseum, Düsseldorf; PS1, New York; The Consortium, Dijon, France; The Readymade Boomerang, Eighth Biennale of Sydney, Australia; Status of Sculpture, Institute of Contemporary Arts, London; L’Espace Lyonnais d’Art Contemporain, Lyon; Lowen-Palais, Berlin.

 Bolande has been awarded fellowships from the John Simon Guggenheim Foundation, the New York Foundation for the Arts, the Lower Manhattan Cultural Council, the Tesuque Foundation, the Canadian Council on the Arts, the Elizabeth Firestone Graham Foundation, and the Andy Warhol Foundation for the Visual Arts.

 BFA, Nova Scotia College of Art and Design.